The Eggs of the mythical Rainbow Serpent

 Walking through the Devils Marbles in the evening is a surreal experience and one of the ‘must do’ things of a lifetime!

 It’s fun to watch the tourists photo-pose themselves attempting to push over or lift one the marbles … shhh, I have some of those photos too!

 The Devils Marbles Conservation Reserve offers a variety of habitats for unique desert flora and fauna.
 Exposed sunny areas, shady areas and dark and moist shelters provide cool habitats for many different species of snakes, lizards, goannas and birds.

 The Barkley Tablelands is where you will find vivid blue skies, striking scenery and abundant wildlife.
 You will see plenty of native birdlife such as cockatoos, corollas, ibis and bush turkeys.

-Wallabies, emus, kangaroos, dingos and numerous rodents and marsupials live in this natural habitat so keep your eyes peeled.
-You may also be lucky enough to see prehistoric goannas, lizards and predatory birds such as kites and eagles soaring above.
+Keep your eyes peeled for wallabies, emus, kangaroos, dingos and marsupials living in this natural habitat You may also be lucky enough to see prehistoric goannas, lizards and predatory birds such as kites and eagles soaring above.